Difference between traditional toilet and dual flush toilet

 Frequently Asked Questions

-How do I know if a dual flush toilet is right for my home?
+How do I know which dual flush toilet to buy?

 Connect with certified professionals in your area